PanelRegression#

 fe_method#

-The fixed effects method used (“dummies” or “within”).
+The fixed effects method used (“dummies” or “demeaned”).

 Type: